aquatix/dammit.nl/content/posts/vim-reloaded.md

 [Syntastic](https://github.com/scrooloose/syntastic) is fantastic.
 Sorry, I had to say it that way :) It uses all kinds of tools to check your code for errors, code conventions and more.
 For Python, you can do PEP-8 checking and such, for example.

 However, I since moved on to [ale](https://github.com/dense-analysis/ale), which is even better.
 It's asynchronous and just has great support for a lot of linters and checkers, like pylint, flake-8, and bandit (security checking) for Python.

+You can see the hints in the above screenshot (red x's); these are errors, which get shown in the message bar at the bottom if you navigate the cursor to that line.
+Warnings get shown too, with different glyphs and colours, all to your liking.

 My choice for Python and Django is to use pylint and the [pylint-django plugin](https://github.com/landscapeio/pylint-django):